WyoARCC/GPU_benchmarking_toolkit_for_ML/gpustat_plot/README.md

 ### Changelog
 2023/04/11
 - Updated code to display legend and updated the example files to display the legend.
+- Updated code to dynamically set interval for the x axis in generated plots.

 2023/04/10
 - Initial commit.